fenixkz/rl_journey/Lesson-4/theory.md

 For example in CartPole the reward is +1 for every step the pole is balanced.
 The raw $G_t$ (which, if $\gamma \approx 1$, is roughly the number of remaining steps) directly tells the agent how good an action was in terms of future survival.
 Normalizing this might obscure the simple "longer is better" signal, especially if the episode lengths vary a lot.
 An action leading to $G_t=50$ is unambiguously better than one leading to $G_t=10$.
 After normalization within their respective (potentially short) episodes, their processed values might not reflect this absolute difference as strongly.

+So, usually normalization helps to stabilize the updates for a neural network, but you should be cautious about it.

 ### Entropy Exploration
 ---